Jennie421/woodard-lab-fat-body-dissociation-quantification/README.md

 1. Download the repository folder to your local computer.
 Click the green button "Code" on the upper right corner of this git hub page - "Download ZIP".
 2. Open **terminal**.
 Type "cd", type a space, then drag the downloaded repository folder "woodard-lab-fat-body-dissociation-quantification" into terminal.
 After, you should see one line like below (the exact path might differ depending on your folder location).
 	```
-	$ cd  /Users/test/woodard-lab-fat-body-dissociation-quantification
+	$ cd  /Users/test/woodard-quantification-main
 	```
 	Then type enter/return to execute the line of command.
 3. Type or copy the following command to install required packages:
 	```
 	pip install -r requirement.txt
 	```
 4. Organize raw csv files into genotype subfolders, and then into a folder as indicated in the diagram.
 Name the folder as your study name.
 Put the folder inside the repository folder.
+Do not worry about the future outputs which are ***bolded and italicized***.
    !["organization"](quantification_organization_diagram.png)

 5. Go to **terminal**.
 The script takes one argument - the study name.